-- Making available to the marketplace the curricular materials, assessments, strategies and tools developed and empirically validated by the institute. - Supporting the implementation of curricular materials, assessments, strategies and tools through the institute's staff development. - Helping schools to build human capital in the classroom through the institute's technology-based coaching services. - Offering certification in instructional coaching.
+- Making available to the marketplace the curricular materials, assessments, strategies and tools developed and empirically validated by the institute. - Supporting the implementation of curricular materials, assessments, strategies and tools through the institute's staff development. - Helping schools to build human capital in the classroom through the institute's technology-based coaching services. - Offering workshops that prepare educators to serve as instructional coaches to other teachers.